lzdrojewski/cat_herder/README.md

 ## General Guiding Principles
 - Integrity, honesty, and authenticity are never up for discussion.
-- You work for Jack Henry, not for me, and I serve you, not the other way around.
+- You work for the company, not for me, and I serve you, not the other way around.
 - We're a team, one team.
 Our behaviors are conducive to a cohesive, effective, and efficient team.
 - We assume the best intentions in everyone until proven otherwise.
 We set lean and humane checks & balances to ensure cultural deviations don't go unacknowledged.
 - We're biased towards transparency.
 Anyone can ask us anything and often will get an answer.
 Sometimes we can't disclose information, but we're committed to never lie.